silkmoon18/csci-420/assignment-2/readme.md

 9. Physically realistic motion.
 10. Multiple light sources.
 (1 directional light, 6 street lamps)
 11. Controllable player and a world camera.
+12. .sp contains only point positions, no need to include the number of points. track.txt contains only .sp file paths, no need to include the number of .sp files.
-12. A rough framework "Utility.h".
+13. A rough framework "Utility.h".
 Details in "Utility.cpp".

 ![image-20230227091431313](C:\Users\ybhba\AppData\Roaming\Typora\typora-user-images\image-20230227091431313.png)